dmulyalin/ttp/docs/source/Groups/Attributes.rst

         }
     ]

-Because ``default`` value used for group start regexes as well, if no matches produced by group, default values will be saved at group path.
+Because ``default`` value used for group start regexes, if no matches produced by group, default values will be saved at group path, same is true for child groups

 **Example-2**